Are Mental Health Challenges Sin, Weak Faith, & Spiritual Warfare? No — Removing Stigma, Renewing Joyful Minds

 This deserves a deeper discussion, but the simple point for now is that God is attracted to the broken-hearted and the “enemy” would like to get in the way to blind, distract, and deceive from the LIGHT of Jesus — so we pray (2 Corinthians 4:3-6).

-This may be inspiring, but in this process, it’s also good to remember that we do take time to lament over the losses, the pain, the challenges, etc. — that’s actually part of the whole love and victory process (we cover it in our workbooks, too).
+NOTE — LAMENT: This may be inspiring, but in this process, it’s also good to remember that we do take time to lament over the losses, the pain, the challenges, etc. — that’s actually part of the whole love-and-victory process (we cover it in our workbooks, too).
 We are human, and it’s good to be fully human — with the right outlook of hope.

 So, remember, as I started out …